The joint between the thigh bone (the femur) and the two lower leg bones (tibia and fibula). It is the equivalent of the knee in humans.

 Some incidents may cause deterioration of the cruciate are an injury to the stifle joint.
 Also a history of athletics, where repetitive movement can cause stress to the ligaments; a specific traumatic event, as bad form on a jump, or any accident that causes the ligament to tear; a knee injury, such as dislocation of the kneecap.

 Keep your dog safe and make sure you watch carefully for any signs of limping.
-If noted keep your dog rested and see your veterinarian to make sure your dog has not injured themselves.
+If noted keep your dog rested and see your veterinarian make sure your dog has not injured themselves.

 Written by Christine Attridge-Hardy, Practice Manager